kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required to use IMA Plugin in iOS devices.
+This article describes the steps required for using IMA Plugins in iOS devices.

-## Enabling IMA Plugin for the Kaltura Player
+## Enabling IMA Plugins for the Kaltura Player

-To enable IMA Plugin in iOS devices for the Kaltura Player, add following line to your Podfile:
+1. To enable IMA Plugins in iOS devices for the Kaltura Player, add the following line to your Podfile:

 ```
 pod 'PlayKit/IMAPlugin'
 ```

-Register IMA Plugin inside your app:
+2. Next, register the IMA Plugin inside your application:

 ```
 PlayKitManager.sharedInstance.registerPlugin(IMAPlugin.self)
 ```

-## Configuring the Player to use IMA Plugin
+## Configuring the Player to use IMA Plugins

-To configure the Player to use IMA Plugin, add the following configuration to your `PlayerConfig`:
+To configure the Player to use IMA Plugins, add the following configuration to your `PlayerConfig`:

 ```
 let adsConfig = AdsConfig()